Gum disease, receding gums and periodontitis: what's the difference?

 Teeth grinding and gum recession

-If we suffer from bruxism - clenching or grinding our teeth too hard - we exert too much force on our gums which will eventually weaken them.
+If we suffer from bruxism - clenching or grinding our teeth too hard - we exert too much force on our gums, which will eventually weaken them.

-Hormones and gum recession
+Pregnancy and gum recession

-Smoking causing gum recession?
+Smoking causing gum recession

 Smoking is also detrimental to our oral health.
 Tobacco smoke causes plaque to build up on the teeth and affects our immune system, favouring possible periodontal diseases.